TomShacham/http4js/docs/Handlers-and-filters/index.md

 # Under the covers

 The way that this hangs together behind the scenes is actually pretty simple.
-If an incoming `Request` path matches a path in our `Routing` then we apply all of our filters to the `Request` with the `matchedHandler` taking the final `Request` that comes through our reduction.
-If no `Routing` path matches then we do the same but our final handler that receives `Request` will be the http4js default handler for "not found".
+If an incoming `Req` path matches a path in our `Routing` then we apply all of our filters to the `Req` with the `matchedHandler` taking the final `Req` that comes through our reduction.
+If no `Routing` path matches then we do the same but our final handler that receives `Req` will be the http4js default handler for "not found".

 ```typescript
 serve(request: Req): Promise<Response> {